fenago/git/Lab_7.md

 The hydro controller code is currently horrible needs to be refactored.
 ```

-5. Close the editor and the message will be saved.
+5. Press `i` to get into insert mode in Vim.
+To save and exit press `esc` key then `:wq`.
+Close the editor and the message will be saved.

 ### How it works...